Impact 100 SRQ

 FAC members review and evaluate the grant applications that are submitted by our local nonprofit organizations.
 The FAC members discuss the applications, conduct site visits, share their evaluations, and then ultimately vote to select the FAC finalists that will be presented to the entire Impact100 SRQ membership for the vote to determine the grant recipients.

-Committee members attend meetings beginning in mid-June (training meeting) through mid-September.
+Committee members attend meetings beginning in September through mid-November.
 Each committee meeting has a designated day and time.
 Some committees will meet in person and some will be on Zoom.
-Meetings do not generally occur each week.
-For example, the second meeting will likely not take place until late July.
+Generally, meetings do not occur each week.
 The number of meetings depend on the number of applications.
 Attendance at the meetings is encouraged, but not required.
-Outside of the meetings, beginning in the later part of June, committee members read, review, and score the grant applications.
+Outside of the meetings, beginning late August, committee members read, review, and score the grant applications.
 Also, members may choose to participate on Site Visit teams to visit a nonprofit applicant to better understand the organization and its initiative and report back to the committee.
-The site visits take place in late July, August, and early September.
+The site visits take place in mid-September through mid-October.

 The grant applicants choose the FAC that best defines their initiative.
-The choices are Arts, Culture & History, Education, Environment & Recreation, Family, and Health & Wellness.
+The choices are Arts, Culture & History, Education, Environment, Recreation & Animal Welfare, Family, and Health & Wellness.
 FAC members choose the FAC on which they would like to participate.
 Members make their choice based on their interest and/or schedule.

-Once applications are independently read and scored by committee members, FACs will meet regularly to hear the CIRC financial reports and Site Visit Reports, and to discuss and vote.
-These meetings will occur July through September.
+Once applications are independently read and scored by committee members, FACs will meet regularly to hear the FRC Financial Reports and Site Visit Reports, and to discuss and vote.
+These meetings will occur September through mid-November.
 Click to see each committee and their meeting times.

 Yes.
-All of the Arts, Culture & History, Environment & Recreation, and Family meetings will be on Zoom for the convenience and accessibility of members not able to meet in person.
+Some of our Focus Area Committees will meet virtually on Zoom for the convenience and accessibility of members not able to meet in person.

 You do not have to attend every meeting.
 But participation is more rewarding if you can attend most of the meetings.